-3.13 Arrangement to Pay Outstanding and Due Amounts in Consecutive Instalments
+3.11 Arrangement to Pay Outstanding and Due Amounts in Consecutive Instalments

-- 3.13.1 A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amounts to the Municipality under the following conditions: - 3.13.1.1 The outstanding balance, costs and any interest thereon shall be consolidated and an amount paid in regular and consecutive monthly instalments, not exceeding a period of 24 months; - 3.13.1.2 The subsequent current monthly amounts must be paid in full; and - 3.13.1.3 The written agreement has to be signed on behalf of the Municipality by the Chief Financial Officer or his/her duly authorised delegate. - 3.13.2 In order to determine monthly instalments, a comprehensive statement of assets and liabilities of the debtor must be compiled by a treasury official.
-To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that subsequent payment of the monthly current accounts is a prerequisite for concluding an arrangement.
-The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis.

-3.13.3 Should any dispute arise as to the amount owing by a consumer in respect of municipal services the consumer shall, notwithstanding such dispute, proceed to make regular minimum payments based on the calculation of the average municipal debits for the preceding three months prior to the arising of the dispute and taking into account interest as well as the annual amendments of tariffs of the Municipality.
+- 3.10.11 A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amounts to the Municipality under the following conditions: - 3.10.12 The outstanding balance, costs and any interest thereon shall be consolidated and an amount paid in regular and consecutive monthly instalments, not exceeding a period of 12 months; - 3.10.13 The subsequent current monthly amounts must be paid in full; and - 3.10.14 The written agreement has to be signed on behalf of the Municipality by the Chief Financial Officer or his/her duly authorised delegate. - 3.10.15 To ensure the continuous payment of the arrangement the amount determined must be affordable to the consumer, taking into account that subsequent payment of the monthly current accounts is a prerequisite for concluding an arrangement.
+The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis. - 3.10.16 Should any dispute arise as to the amount owing by a consumer in respect of municipal services the consumer shall, notwithstanding such dispute, proceed to make regular minimum payments based on the calculation of the average municipal debits for the preceding three months prior to the arising of the dispute and taking into account interest as well as the annual amendments of tariffs of the Municipality.